itsiktsarfati/K2View-Academy/articles/TDM/tdm_implementation/tdm_fabric_implementation_environments_setup.md

 During the execution of a TDM task, data is extracted from a selected source environment and loaded into the selected target environment.

-TDM environments must be defined in the following components:

-- Fabric: Here, you must define the TDM environment source and target and connection details of each environment.
+TDM environments must be defined in Fabric.
+Make sure that you define the TDM environment source and target and connection details of each environment.
-- TDM GUI: Here, you must define the TDM environment types, related products (systems), roles and permissions and additional settings.
-These definitions are kept in the [TDM DB](/articles/TDM/tdm_architecture/02_tdm_database.md).

-An environment can be defined as a source environment, target environment or both source and target environments.
+Note: You must also define the TDM environments in the TDM GUI.
+[Click here](/articles/TDM/tdm_gui/07_tdm_gui_environment_overview.md) for more information on doing this.

 ### Defining TDM Environments in Fabric